Help wildlife in the hot weather

 Birds in a bird bath infographic

-Placing some stones in the middle will help any insects that may fall in, and provide useful landing spots for them to have a drink too.
+Placing stones in a dish will help any insects that may fall in, and provide useful landing spots for them to have a drink too.

 Filling up a bird bath with water